Crime in Northern Ireland

 In Northern Ireland before the Troubles ended, low-level petty crime was not as common as in the rest of Ireland or the UK.

-Since the Good Friday Agreement was signed in 1998, there has been more low-level crimes being committed, although statistics show that some places in Northern Ireland (outside of Belfast) have some of the lowest crime rates in Western Europe.
+Since the Good Friday Agreement was signed in 1998, there have been more low-level crimes being committed, although statistics show that some places in Northern Ireland (outside of Belfast) have some of the lowest crime rates in Western Europe.

 Crime by type

-The type of crime committed in Northern Ireland varies although robbery, murder, racketeering, disorder, burglary, joyriding, terrorism and assault are the main types.
+The type of crime committed in Northern Ireland varies although robbery, murder, extortion, burglary, joyriding, terrorism, and assault have been noted.
 There has also been an increase in rural-related crime in recent years.

-In recent times tiger kidnapping has been used in robberies on banks, shops and post offices.
+In recent times tiger kidnapping has been used in robberies on banks, shops, and post offices.

 Murder

-Over 2011 to 2014, the homicide rate in Northern Ireland was 0.9 per 100,000 inhabitants per year.
-This is a similar figure to the UK average, the murder rate in the Republic of Ireland, and most Western European nations, a region which has among the lowest homicide rates globally.
+From 2011 to 2014, the homicide rate in Northern Ireland was 0.9 per 100 000 people per year.
+This is a similar figure to the UK, Republic of Ireland, and most Western European nations, and is among the lowest homicide rates globally.

-During the Troubles, homicide rates were considerably higher: at their height in 1972 there were 479 deaths caused either by terrorism or Security Forces' action – around 31 per 100,000, similar to homicide rates in 2010s Colombia or South Africa.
-During the period 1976–1993, most years saw 60–100 deaths related to The Troubles, or around 4.0–6.5/100,000 per annum.
+During the Troubles, homicide rates were considerably higher: at their height in 1972 there were 479 deaths caused either by terrorism or Security Forces' action – around 31 per 100 000, similar to homicide rates in 2010s Colombia or South Africa.
+During the period 1976–1993, most years saw 60–100 deaths related to The Troubles, or around 4–6.5 per 100 000 each year.

 Although there are repeated terrorism-related attempts at murder, few succeed.
-Since the re-establishment of devolved government in 2007, two soldiers and one police officer were murdered in 2009, with a further police officer murdered in 2011.
+Since the establishment of devolved government in 2007, two soldiers and one police officer were murdered in 2009 and one police officer was murdered in 2011.
 Other incidents have seen life-changing injuries to police officers caused by explosions.